 Civil tax penalties are almost always assessed as monetary fines.
 Both criminal and civil penalties may be applied to the same individual, and tax penalties, like most civil penalties, are nondeductible.
 Ad valorem penalties are additions to taxes that are based on the percentage of the owed tax.
 Assessable penalties are a flat dollar amount, such as the $5,000 tax penalty that is imposed for a frivolous return (See Notice 2010-33).
 The amount of assessable penalties are not subject to review by the tax court since the amount is set by law, but ad valorem penalties are subject to the same deficiency procedures that apply to the underlying tax, since there may be a question as to how much tax is outstanding, especially when it involves property appraisals.

-There are many types of tax penalties, but most penalties are related to the underpayment or late payment of taxes, or to either not filing a required tax return or filing it late.
+There are many types of tax penalties, but most penalties relate to the underpayment or late payment of taxes, or to either not filing a required tax return or filing it late.

 Interest Assessed on Outstanding Tax

 Interest is always charged on the outstanding taxes to compensate the federal government for the lost time value of the revenue.
-Applicable federal rates (AFR)are determined and published monthly by the IRS based on the existing federal short-term rate + 3%, compounded daily.
-The rates for tax refunds and deficiency assessments are the same, which, in December 2013, was 3.25% (= 0.25% short-term AFR + 3%).
+Applicable federal rates (AFR) are determined and published monthly by the IRS based on the existing federal short-term rate + 3%, compounded daily.
+The rates for tax refunds and deficiency assessments are the same, but IRS interest rates are usually much lower than interest rates on personal loans.
 Interest rates on assessments begins running from the due date, excluding extensions, of the return.

 Although the IRS pays interest on overpayments of tax, no interest is paid if the overpayments are refunded to the taxpayer within 45 days of the due date of the return, even if the return was filed earlier.
 Note that if an extension was filed, but the taxpayer failed to file even by the extended date, then any penalties are calculated from the original due date of the return, without the extension.